kanidm/kanidm/designs/replication.rst

 Within Kanidm id2entry is the primary store of active entry state representation.
-However the content of id2entry is a reflection of the series of modifications and changes that have applied to create that entitiy.
+However the content of id2entry is a reflection of the series of modifications and changes that have applied to create that entity.
 As a result id2entry can be considered as an entry state cache.

 The true stable storage and representation for an entry will exist in a separate Entry